Grants

 • Eligible entities include entitlement cities and non-entitlement counties in target areas, non-profits, community development corporations, councils of government, public housing authorities, and public finance agencies.

-Infrastructure – State Rural Grants (Ongoing)
+Infrastructure – State Rural Grants

 The Economic Infrastructure Program provides grants to local governments to assist with infrastructure projects that will lead to the creation of new, full-time jobs.
 Eligible projects include but are not limited to: